 We hope students will enjoy their Mathematics but we will expect them to work hard and to do regular homework to complement work done in the classroom.

-The yearly teaching programmes for Years 7 to 11 are organised in six strands linked to the National Curriculum programme of study for Mathematics in Key Stage 3.
+The yearly teaching programmes for Years 7 to 11 combine six strands linked to the curriculum.
 The six strands and the topics that they cover are:

 Using and applying Mathematics to solve problems